Subhodip123/Subhodip123.github.io/_pages/about.md

 ## 🔍 Research Interests

 🧠 My broader research focus lies in designing **privacy- and uncertainty-aware learning algorithms**.
 I am particularly curious about understanding the contribution of individual data points in the learning process and developing techniques to *remove* or "unlearn" the effect of specific data.
-Additionally, I am interested in **distribution-free uncertainty estimation** for deep learning.

 💡 I believe **[Differential Privacy](https://en.wikipedia.org/wiki/Differential_privacy)** offers a powerful theoretical lens into this question, and **[Machine Unlearning](https://arxiv.org/abs/2209.02299)** provides practical tools to achieve it.
+Additionally, I am interested in **distribution-free uncertainty estimation (e.g. conformal prediction)** in statistical learning.

 ### 📚 Topics of Interest